Kingston on Soar: Notable people

 John Berridge (1717–93) was born into a Kingston on Soar farming family but soon realised he had little talent for the land.
 He entered Cambridge University and then the ministry of the Church of England.
 In this he was at first totally inept, but in 1757 experienced a religious conversion while reading the Bible and became a great preacher at Everton in Bedfordshire.
 His visitors included John Wesley and Selina, Countess of Huntingdon.
 His sermons were often met with 'strange convulsions' in the congregation, and people falling down as if dead, described in detail in Wesley's journals in 1758-9.
 Berridge's tomb at Everton is famous for its evangelistic inscription.
 His funeral was conducted by Charles Simeon.

 Local government and elections

 Parliamentary elections

-The Member of Parliament for the parliamentary constituency of Rushcliffe is Ruth Edwards, of the Conservative party, who has held the seat since 2019.
-She was elected with 28,765 votes.
-The constituency had previously been represented by Kenneth Clarke, former Chancellor of the Exchequer, from 1970 until 2019.
+The village is part of the Rushcliffe constituency in the House of Commons, currently represented by James Naish of the Labour Party.
+The constituency was notable for being represented by Kenneth Clarke, former Chancellor of the Exchequer, from 1970 until 2019.

 Local government

 County council

 For Nottinghamshire County Council elections the parish comes within the Leake & Ruddington electoral ward, which has two council seats.
-The most recent election was in May 2021, when Matt Barney and Reg Adair, both of the Conservative party, won the two available seats.
+The most recent election was in May 2025, when Andy Brown (Conservative) and Stuart Matthews (Reform UK) were elected.

 Borough council

-For the election of a councillor to Rushcliffe Borough Council, the parish forms part of the Gotham ward, which has one council seat.
-The most recent election was on 2 May 2019 when Rex Walker, of the Conservative party, won the seat.
-The next Borough election will be in May 2023.
+For the election of a councillor to Rushcliffe Borough Council, the parish forms part of the Gotham ward, which elects two councillors.
+The most recent election was on 4 May 2023, in which Rex Walker and Andy Brown of the Conservatives were elected.